 Emergency Exit doors are alarmed and should only be used in case of emergency, such as when the fire alarm is sounding.
-Tampering with Emergency Exit / Fire Doors poses a serious risk to the community and will likely result in sanctions.
+Tampering, blocking, and/or exiting with Emergency Exit / Fire Doors (in a non-emergency) poses a serious risk to the community and will likely result in sanctions.